isomerpages/dis-dotc/index.md

       subtitle: IN THE NEWS
       button: MORE NEWS
   - infopic:
-      title: Product Design at DOTC
+      title: Engineering the Future One Move at a Time
       subtitle: Events
       id: infopic
-      description: An engaging evening with design professionals exploring the unique intersection of UX and the military, led by our talented designers, Joel and Trena.
+      description: This series highlights team members and their contributions.
+We spoke with Chi Fa, a software engineer in the Pinpoint team, about his journey and expertise.
       button: LEARN MORE
       url: /celebrating-design-excellence-insights-from-the-first-product-design-talk/
       image: /images/7_6163109c_54bd_4241_83f9_75947ca0b570.jpg